reandimo/php-google-sheets-helper/README.md

     composer require reandimo/google-sheets-helper

-Then you could call it after Composer is loaded depended on your PHP framework:
+Then you could call it after Composer is loaded depending on your PHP framework:

 ```php
   require __DIR__ . '/vendor/autoload.php';